vmware-archive/kubeless/README.md

 ## _Roadmap_

-We would love to get your help, feel free to land a hand.
+We would love to get your help, feel free to lend a hand.
 We are currently looking to implement the following high level features:

 * Add other runtimes, currently Python, NodeJS, Ruby and .Net Core are supported.
 We are also providing a way to use custom runtime.
 Please check [this doc](./docs/runtimes.md) for more details.
 * Investigate other messaging bus (e.g nats.io)